Last updated on January 1st, 2023

 The best solution for iPad screen capture which I have ever used, and the one chosen by the majority of professionals who make a living from screen recording production, is either Camtasia (high-price) or Movavi Screen Recorder (budget-friendly).

-I see it like this – as I am going to be making screen recordings for the foreseeable future, and want to use these recordings for a variety of purposes over a long time period – I can justify the cost of the industry leading software solution for the job.
+I see it like this – as I am going to be making screen recordings for the foreseeable future, and want to use these recordings for a variety of purposes over a long time period – I can justify the cost of the industry-leading software solution for the job.

-On the other hand, the Movavi screen recorder is more suitable for beginner that doesn’t have much experience in capturing or editing videos.
-The software comes with many handy features that you can use for cheaper price.
+On the other hand, the Movavi screen recorder is more suitable for the beginner that doesn’t have much experience in capturing or editing videos.
+The software comes with many handy features that you can use for a cheaper price.

-They are not difficult to use, produce the best quality recording possible, and most of all – allow you to edit the recordings so ridiculously.
+They are not difficult to use, produce the best quality recording possible, and most of all – allows you to edit the recordings so ridiculously.
 To get a free trial for Movavi screen recorder to try this software out for yourself, click here.

 Choice #2: Capturing Decent Quality Sound

 Viewers of video online will often tolerate substandard quality video images much more easily than they will bad quality sound.
-This is a serious consideration when choosing sound capture solution if your use case requires narration along with your video recording.
+This is a serious consideration when choosing a sound capture solution if your use case requires narration along with your video recording.

-I use the headphones/microphones below for recording explanations, narrations and voice over the top of the iPad screen recording itself.
+I use the headphones/microphones below for recording explanations, narrations, and voice over the top of the iPad screen recording itself.

 As I have used a wide variety of microphones to capture sound over many years, these are the best I have tried:

 This is the recognized gold standard for capturing fantastic quality sound – although spending this amount is unnecessary if all you want to do is narrate a screen capture with commentary.